Is She The One?

 Romantic Love

+In general, many of us tend to have a very young, childlike, romantic notion of relationships.
 In the honeymoon phase of a new relationship, everything can be amazing.
 Fireworks, great sex, passion abound, lovey eye-gazing and more.
-But for most guys, this ends after a period of 1-6 months.
+But for most of us, this ends after a period of 1-6 months.

 Then what?
-Because that feeling goes away, most men blame their girlfriend for the feeling going away.
+Because that feeling goes away, we blame our girlfriend or boyfriend for the feeling going away.
 “I’m just not feeling it anymore.”
 “It was fun while it lasted.”
 “I think I love her, but I’m not in love with her,” and on and on.

-So, these guys keep chasing that honeymoon, romantic feeling and have a hard time settling down with one woman.
+So, we keep chasing that honeymoon, romantic feeling and have a hard time settling down with one person.

 You know you are in a kind of romantic love-state when you are overcome with an almost euphoric, drug-like feeling.

 Romantic love is where we become infatuated with a woman when we hardly know anything about her.
-Essentially we fall in love with our projections of who we think she is, rather than who she actually is.
+Essentially we fall in love with our projections of who we think he is, rather than who he actually is.

 Perfect Love